justin-napolitano/curate-an-edc-pouch/index.md

 you know there really isn't much to this one.
 Just put everything in the pouch in a way that is organized and not messy.

 ![packed-pouch](./images/top-packed-side.jpg)

+## Justify missing items

+i think a few key tools are missing from this set.

+i would like...

+1. small pliers like a mini knipex.
+2. a lighter.
+3. a couple of matches.
+4. some soap to clean-up while out of the house.
+5. iodine tablets or a small vile of disinfectant bleach for dirty water.

+## Justify my justifications

+i hinted at this earlier... every rationalization i make comes down to the fact that each choice i made in this exercise was influenced by desire to possess the object.  i like being prepared. i like tools. i like ingenuity. i like it when people think that i am resourceful. my pouch is a reflection of these desires.